eebrowning/PipCamp-Capstone/README.md

 - POST /sign_up - create new user instance and log them in

 ### __/locations__
-- GET /new-location - Get new restaurant form
+- GET /new-location - Get new location form
 - POST /new-location - Submit new location form
 - GET /:locationId - Get details for a specific location
 - DELETE /:locationId/delete - Delete a specified location